SaaS Digital Marketing: A 90-Day Organic Growth Playbook for B2B Tech (2026)

 Organic as a percentage of total pipeline: As your SEO and content investments mature, organic should represent an increasing share of total pipeline.
 We target 30-50% organic pipeline contribution within 12 months of starting a focused SaaS SEO program.

-Content efficiency ratio: Pipeline generated divided by content investment (production, distribution, tools).
-This tells you whether your content marketing is producing returns that justify continued investment.
-Track by content type to identify which formats deliver the best ROI.
+Content efficiency ratio: This metric measures the pipeline generated divided by content investment (including production, distribution, and tools).
+It reveals whether your content marketing is yielding returns that justify continued investment.
+Track this ratio by content type to identify which formats deliver the best ROI for your B2B SaaS initiatives.

 Time to pipeline: How quickly does a new marketing initiative produce pipeline?
 SaaS companies that measure time to pipeline can allocate resources to channels and tactics that produce faster results while maintaining long-term investments in slower-building channels like SEO.
 If you're weighing this, our guide to SEO AI is a useful next step.